tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Dragonskull Helm

+You have the awareness and ability to see your surroundings like some dragons.
+Gain a +2 bonus to detect invisible creatures and to see through illusions, and a +2 bonus to attacks against invisible creatures that stacks with other magic item bonuses.

+**Quirk:** Disgusted by filth.

+---

 #### Exquisite Mask

 _Recharge 6+:_ This painted mask animates and blends with your face.
 When you fail a Charisma skill check, reroll it and take the better result.